CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01b-Ingest-data-with-Spark-and-Microsoft-Fabric-notebooks.md

 1. Now, select the **▼** arrow next to the **Run Cell** button for the first of these two queries, and from the drop-down select **Run this cell and all below**.

     >**Note:** This will run the last two code cells.
 Notice the execution time difference between querying the table with non optimized data and a table with optimized data.

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:<br>
-      - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
-      - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.<br>
-      - If not, carefully read the error message and retry the step, following the instructions in the lab guide.<br>
-      - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help!

 ### Review
  In this lab, you have completed the following :